 1876: In Ogdensburg, NY, Mordecai Joseph Brill and Lottie Tumim gave birth to Abram Brill, a graduate of the University of Cincinnati and Hebrew Union College who served as the rabbi at Congregation Beth El in Helena, Arkansas before moving to Greenville, Mississippi where he also served as Rabbi.

-1876: The New York Times featured a review of “Stray Studies From England and Italy” a collection of essays by John Richard Green.
-“Mr. Green shows how mistaken the modern conception” is when it comes to understanding the treatment of English Jews during the Middle Ages.
+1876: A review of “Stray Studies From England and Italy” a collection of essays by John Richard Green published today reported that “Mr. Green shows how mistaken the modern conception” is when it comes to understanding the treatment of English Jews during the Middle Ages.
 “That conception is accurately represented by Scott’s picture of Isaac of York in “Ivanhoe,” timid, silent crouching under oppression.
 The Jew was really…the favorite ‘chattel’ of the king was protected by the crown not only against the people but against the law.
 Each Hebrew settlement in England was secured from the common taxation, the common justice, the common obligations of Englishman.
 The Jewry was a town within a town, with its own language, its peculiar dress, commerce, law and religion.
 No bailiff could penetrate it; the Church itself was even powerless against the synagogue which it contained.
 In England, at least, the attitude of the Jew was to the end, one of haughty defiance.
 His extortion was sheltered from the common law.
 His bonds were kept under the royal seal.
 Heavy penalties were enforced against outbreaks of popular violence upon the Jews.
 Mentioning the story of the Red King’s forbidding the conversion of a Jew, because a valuable property would be lost to him.”
 [Editor’s note – The Red King may refer to the third son of William the Conqueror, William II who was known as William Rufus.
 Green was an English clergyman who turned to writing histories when his health forced him to leave the pulpit.
 His description stands in stark contrast to the exploitation that English Jews suffered and makes no mention of their expulsion.

 1879: A prominent New York banker who is a member of Temple Emanu-El said today that Lewis May, one of the most outspoken advocates for replacing Saturday morning services with Sunday morning serves has just been re-elected as the congregation’s President.
 In his acceptance address, Mr. May expressed a personal distaste for the change but said he recognized it as a necessity since many of the younger men belonging to the Temple could not attend services on Saturday for commercial reasons.